yanazuray/waterfalls-of-qaf/Links.md

 ---
 # Links

 Over the past few years, I have compiled a collection of links to essays, articles, threads, online libraries, databases, music channels, all ranging from the mainstream to the more obscure and eclectic.
-My aim is to organize them for my own reference and to share them with the public.
+I would like to keep them here for reference purposes, and hope they will be of use to others as well.
 It is updated regularly.
 ## Archives, Libraries, Reading Collections

 - [Library of Congress](https://www.loc.gov/)